litearc/navi/README.md

 ## Acknowledgements

 Anyway, that's it!
 Thanks to the LÖVE developers for creating such a great program and to the LÖVE community for their support and interest.
+The libary is licensed by the [MIT License](LICENSE.md), so feel free to copy and modify it.